Charles Gordon Roland: Career

-His pioneering work in recording oral history has left an invaluable legacy.
+He pioneered work in recording oral history.
 With the advent of the tape recorder, he interviewed aging scientists about their lives, work and discoveries.
-The tapes and their transcripts are available at McMaster University in Hamilton, Ontario.

 Awards and honors

-Dr. Roland was recognized by his peers by his election to the presidency of the American Medical Writer's Association, 1969–1970, the Medical Historical Club of Toronto, 1977–1978, the American Osler Society, 1986–1987, and the Canadian Society for the History of Medicine, 1993-1997.
+Roland was elected to the presidency of the American Medical Writer's Association, 1969–1970, the Medical Historical Club of Toronto, 1977–1978, the American Osler Society, 1986–1987, and the Canadian Society for the History of Medicine, 1993-1997.
 He also received an honorary doctorate from the University of Manitoba and the prestigious John McGovern Medal from Oxford University.